4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 2. Obtain a withdrawal statement from the applicant regarding the incorrect activity letter.

-3. Forward the new application to the designated Form 637 Registration Group LT via secure e-mail.
-The LT will upload the application and add the correct activity letter into the Form 637 IMS case file.
-Once the Form 637 IMS case file is updated with the correct activity letter, the excise examiner should close the case.
+3. Forward the new application to the designated registration group LT via secure e-mail.
+The LT must upload the application and add the correct activity letter into the IMS case file.
+Once the IMS case file is updated with the correct activity letter, the examiner must close the case.

 Note:

-If a withdrawal statement is not secured, then Form 9984 or the IMS activity record should be documented showing the date the withdrawal statement was solicited.
+If a withdrawal statement is not secured, then the Examining Officer’s Activity Record must be documented in IMS showing the date the withdrawal statement was solicited.

 Excise Group Procedures - Compliance Reviews

-1. The Chief, Estate & Gift/Excise Tax, is responsible for ensuring the registrant is:
+1. Excise Tax Examination, is responsible for ensuring the registrant is:

 1. Using the registration properly.